lukme/deadline/README.md

 * JavaScript
 * SCSS
 * HTML

-* All graphics made with Figma
+All graphics made with Figma

 ## Status
 Project finished and stable.

 ## Contact
 Designed and developed by [Lucas Mecfal](mailto:lukme00@gmail.com).
-Please go ahead and contact me :)
+Please feel free to contact me :)